VU-Course-Business-Simulation/DESVU/README.md

 Event executed at time 5
 ```

 For a complete M/M/1 queueing system example with arrivals, service, and statistics, see [`examples/simple_queue.cpp`](examples/simple_queue.cpp).
+TODO: Add more examples (G/G/c).

 ---